ericchenkai/OSX-KVM/HighSierra/README.md

 * After booting, the initial language selection should show up.

-* After selecting the language, fire-up the Terminal program and prepare the hard drive for installation.
+* After selecting the language, fire-up the Terminal program (Click 'Utilities' --> 'Terminal' on top bar) and prepare the hard drive for installation.

   ```